seanofw/HalfMaid.Async/Readme.md

 Instead of using `switch`-statements or hacking `IEnumerable` generators for your state machines, you can use nice, clean `async`/`await`-based programming for each actor in your game, and it scales very well to complex use cases.

+Importantly, even though this uses `async`/`await`, all of your tasks will always run on a single thread:  This library carefully uses `async`/`await` to time-slice a single thread, just like you would write using `switch` statements or `IEnumerable` generators, but with much simpler code.
+This does not use the thread pool, and it does not trigger work in other threads:  You are in total control of what gets run and where it gets run, the behavior you need for the update cycle in a game loop.

 ## Installation

 You can install the latest [HalfMaidGames.Async library]() as a Nuget package.